-Survival Preparedness Food Preps, Ingredients versus Prepared Foods
+Survival Preparedness Food Preps – Raw Ingredients vs Prepared Foods

 “When the emergency is upon us, the time of preparation has passed.”

-There are two basic techniques or philosophies as to how best go about building your preparedness food storage preps.
+There are a few techniques or philosophies as to how best go about building your preparedness food storage preps.

-Two, to buy the raw ingredients that are used to make food meals (wheat, beans, etc…).
+Two, to buy the raw ingredients that are used to make, prepare, and cook your own meals ‘from scratch’.

-Buying food pre-made (method one) or pre-packaged is simple, easy, fast, and doesn’t require particular skills during the disaster in order to eat.
-For someone who is behind in prepping, you can quickly catch up buy purchasing foods this way.
+Buying food pre-made or pre-packaged foods for your food storage is simple, easy, quick, and doesn’t require particular skills in order to eat.
+For someone who is behind in prepping and preparedness, they can quickly catch up by purchasing foods this way.

-Buying food ingredients (method two) may be cost-friendly and perhaps easier to buy large quantities which will last a significant period of time, but the method will require a deeper commitment, food storage skills, cooking skills, cooking tools, and ‘know-how’ in order to prepare meals.
+Buying the raw ingredients (food staples) for your food storage will likely be more cost-friendly (in the long run), while the method will require a deeper commitment to food storage and preparation skills, cooking skills, and ‘know-how’ in order to prepare meals.

 In addition to a storage of prepared foods, consider buying the ingredients themselves.